 return array( '*' => array( 'server' => 'localhost', 'database' => 'craft', 'tablePrefix' => 'craft', ), 'localhost' => array( 'user' => 'root', 'password' => 'root', ), // Use IP of your droplet and MySQL credentials of a user you created '220.127.116.11' => array( 'user' => 'craftcms', 'password' => 'ComplexPasswordGoesHere', ) );

 Commit and push your updated general.php file into a repository.
 (Remember that you set Git to ignore db.php, so it won’t show up as changed in Git.)

 Configuring the DeployBot environment

 In DeployBot connect your repository with Craft files and create a new environment.
-In general it’s better to keep your production environment in Manualmode to avoid unintended deployments, but while setting things up it’s convenient to keep it in Automatic.
-You can always change it later.
+In general it’s better to keep your production environment in Manual mode to avoid unintended deployments, but while setting things up it’s convenient to keep it in Automatic.
+If automated code deployments make you nervous, you can always change it later.

 Time to add a target server — choose Files deployment to DigitalOcean.
 (While we generally recommend using our Atomic deployments, in this case you’re only deploying theme and configs so Files deployment is a simpler option.)
 Choose your droplet and set Remote Path to /var/www/ — DeployBot’s SSH key was already added during the droplet creation.
 When you save server we’ll make sure that DeployBot can connect to it, but nothing will be deployed at this point.